-To be part of this, here is our guide on where to attend a party to see out the old year and welcome in the New Year in the traditional way.
+To be part of New Year in Scotland, here is our guide on where to attend a party to see out the old year and welcome in the New Year in the traditional way.

 1. Be a guest at the biggest street party in Scotland